Vincit/objection.js/doc/api/query-builder/join-methods.md

   .where('pr:pt.species', 'dog');
 ```

-You can also give aliases using the eager expression:
+You can also give aliases using the relation expression:

 ```js
 await Person